mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A particular instance of a ratchet tree is based on the following cryptographic primitives, defined by the ciphersuite in use:

-* A Diffie-Hellman finite-field group or elliptic curve
-* A Key Derivation Function (KDF)
+* An HPKE ciphersuite, which specifies a Key Encapsulation Method (KEM), an AEAD encryption scheme, and a hash function
-* A Derive-Key-Pair function that produces an asymmetric keypair from a node secret
+* A Derive-Key-Pair function that produces an asymmetric key pair for the specified KEM from a symmetric secret, using the specified hash function.

 Each node in a ratchet tree contains up to three values: